- 61% of shoppers want their items delivered within three hours of making an online purchase

 10. Streamline the shipping process

 A big part of managing consumer delivery expectations involves streamlining your shipping process to avoid delays and ensure faster delivery.
 Integrating data with your shipping partners, improving your order processing systems, and having active customer support are some of the things you can do to meet your buyers' expectations.
-Easyship can also assist with this with a range of useful automations such as pre-filled customs documentation and automatically generated shipping labels.
+Easyship can also assist with this with a range of useful automation such as pre-filled customs documentation and automatically generated shipping labels.

 Keep Your Customers Happy with Better Deliveries